kermitt2/delft/doc/embeddings.md

 > I have plenty of memory on my machine, I don't care about load time because I need to grab a coffee every ten minutes, I only process one language at the time, so I am not interested in taking advantage of the LMDB emebedding management !

-Ok, ok, then set the `embedding-lmdb-path` value to `"None"` in the file `delft/resources-registry.json`, the embeddings will be loaded in memory as immutable data, like in the usual Keras scripts.
+Ok, ok, then set the `embedding-lmdb-path` value to `"None"` in the file `delft/resources-registry.json`, the embeddings will be loaded in memory as immutable data.

 ## Upgrading LMDB caches from 0.3.x to 0.4.x